Make Your Next Trip Extraordinary

 How to spend a Friday

-Most cultural sites are closed on Fridays, so you can do as the expats do (expats make up the overwhelming majority of the population) and enjoy a long, leisurely Champagne brunch; one of the best is at Traiteur Restaurant.
-Or spend a few hours wandering through the Dubai Mall and Dubai Fountains, then head out to the desert, where you can go “dune bashing” in a 4×4.
-(Many such experiences end up feeling very canned and touristy, but Justin can arrange for a private outing.)
-You can end the day with a barbecue dinner atop a dune.
-Justin plans the whole thing, complete with carpets and torches.
-It’s incredibly romantic!
+Most cultural sites are closed on Fridays, so you can do as the expats do (they make up the overwhelming majority of the population) and enjoy a long, leisurely Champagne brunch; one of the best is at Traiteur Restaurant.
+Shopping is a varsity sport here, and the Dubai Mall and Dubai Fountains do not disappoint.
+Adventurous types may choose to head out to the desert, where you can go “dune bashing” in a 4×4.
+(Many such experiences end up feeling very canned and touristy, but Justin can arrange for a private outing in a retrofitted vintage 4×4.)
+End the day with a barbecue dinner atop a dune, complete with carpets and torches.

 Contact Justin